MoseGuerini/boneage_regression/README.md

 # Data
 The dataset is composed of 14233 images, coming from patiences whose age range from 0 to 216 months.
 The 46% of the patinces are female (label "0") and 54% are male (label "1") and the mean age is 127 months.
+You are able to download data yourself using the following link: https://www.rsna.org/rsnai/ai-image-challenge/RSNA-Pediatric-Bone-Age-Challenge-2017

 ## Preprocessing
 The image are on greyscale but the size and the pixels intensity change according to the image.
 To stardize the dataset we renormalize the images from 0 and 1 exploiting to features which are always present in the images: the background, darker than the hand (and then set to "0"); a white letter, lighter than the hand (and then set to "1").